VeronikaRuliskova/help/docs/admin-sms.md

 ## How can I add or activate a new admin for a message template?
 To add or activate a new admin for a message template:
 1. Go to Admin SMS
-2. Select for which template you want to activate or add a new admin to and click on it
+2. Click Admin manager in the right-upper corner
-3. Click Admin manager in the left-bottom corner
+3. Click Add administrator
-4. Click Add administrator
+4. Fill the form
-5. Fill the form
+5. Click Save
-6. Click Save
+6. New admin is now available for every message template
-7. New admin is now available for every message template
+7. Select for which template you want to activate a new admin and click on it
 8. Simply click on the button next to the admin’s name to activate him/her
 9. Make sure the message template is activated, otherwise activate it in the right-upper corner
 10. Click Save